Autoencoding with a Classifier System: Methodology

-Since the possibility exists that a $cl.C$ network (not generated through covering) may never match any inputs, any classifiers that have not matched any inputs within 10000 trials since creation are selected for removal during population deletion.
+Since the possibility exists that a $cl.C$ (not generated through covering) may never match any inputs, any classifiers that have not matched any inputs within 10000 trials since creation are selected for removal during population deletion.

-Inputs are scaled $[0,1]$ and instances are drawn at random.
-90\% of the sample instances are used for training and 10\% reserved for validation.
-The MSE is used as XCSF loss function.
-Ten runs for each experiment are performed to 100000 trials.
 As a measure of generalisation we report the fraction of inputs matched by the single best rule $cl^{*}_{\text{mfrac}}$.
 This rule is determined as follows.
 If no classifier has an error below $\epsilon_0$, the classifier with the lowest error is chosen.
 If more than one classifier has an error below $\epsilon_0$, the classifier that matches the largest number of inputs is used.

-All graphs presented depict mean $[P]$ values.
-Table~\ref{table:params} lists the parameters used.
+To test the hypothesis that LCS adaptive niching can improve performance, we compare results with the same system, where however $cl.C$ always match $\vec{x}$.
+Classifier updates and the EA are thus performed within $[P]$, and single networks that cover the entire state-space are designed.
+This configuration operates as a more traditional EA, and we henceforth refer to this system as the EA.
+The EA acts as a control with which we can make direct comparison since it operates with the same evolutionary and gradient descent operators, and uses the same parameters.
+Any future changes or improvements made to the EA may be incorporated within XCSF.

+When comparing XCSF and the EA on a single data set, we use the Wilcoxon ranked-sum test, with the null hypothesis that all observed results come from the same distribution.
+To measure the performance across the first 100000 trials, we also present the area under the curve (AUC) results using a composite Simpson's rule applied to the mean errors.

+When making comparisons across multiple data sets we follow the recommendations of \cite{Demsar:2006} and use the Wilcoxon signed-rank test with the null hypothesis that taken across all data sets there is no difference in performance.
+All tests are applied with a 95\% confidence interval.